Saturday, December 25, 2021

 Tuesday, October 26, 2021

-Poem: Penniless
+Poem: Homeless and Penniless

-Penniless
+Homeless and Penniless

 looking for one honest ear.

-just one sentence could take months,
+one sentence could take months,

-only to get thieved by a cave swallow
+only to get thieved by a cave swallow.

-nesting its ribbons of song under an overpass.
+of mud-and-twig under an overpass.

 a murmurous, mellifluous sitar of touch